Adaptive experiment design for LTI systems: Appendix D. Proof of Theorem

 \section{Appendix D. Proof of Theorem \ref{thm-convergence}}

 It is observed that, by (\ref{dfn-en}) and (\ref{dfn-sn}), Condition C.1 is satisfied.
 Let us consider Condition C.2, i.e., the BIBO stability of the linear time-varying system (\ref{dfn-Phi}).
-According to Theorem 2.1 \cite{michaletzky02}, the switching system (\ref{dfn-Phi}) is BIBO stable if and only if it is uniformly exponentially stable, or equivalently, uniformly asymptotically stable (see, e.g., \cite{dayawansa99}).
-Clearly, the BIBO stability is guaranteed by the joint stability of $A_\Phi (\tht)$ for all $\tht \in D_\tht$, that is, there exist a symmetric positive definite matrix $V_\Phi$ and a constant $\lmd_\Phi \in (0,1)$ such that
+According to Lemma 27.4 in \cite{rugh96}, the time-varying system (\ref{dfn-Phi}) is BIBO stable if the set $\{B_\Phi(\theta)):\theta\in D_\theta\}$ is bounded and the automous system obtained with $B_\Phi(\theta)=0$ is uniformly exponentially stable.